 What is ultraviolet light treatment?

-The sun produces a number of different ultraviolet UV rays each with their own wavelength.
-Ultraviolet A (UVA) is one of the rays, or wavelengths, produced by the sun.
-By combining it with a drug called psoralen it can help with some skin conditions including some skin cancers.
-This treatment is called PUVA.
-This is psoralen and UVA.
+The sun produces a number of different ultraviolet UV rays, each with their own wavelength.
+Ultraviolet A (UVA) is one of the rays, or wavelengths.

 You might also hear ultraviolet light treatment called phototherapy.

-It is also used for other skin conditions such as:
+It is also a treatment for other non cancerous skin conditions such as:

 - graft versus host disease